|Above and below: US official and FBI agents visit a child care organistion

 These relate to the fact that prosecutions in Pattaya involve children ‘under care’ and several are, it’s claimed ‘repeat victims’

-At the centre of the current enquiry is an electrical engineer, who claims he was falsely arrested and accused of abusing two under aged boys in Pattaya.
+At the centre of the current enquiry is an engineer, who claims he was falsely arrested and accused of abusing two under aged boys in Pattaya.

 |FBI agent Randall Devine with US official and ngo in Pattaya|